kaylavi/AllAboutEggs/README.md

 Steak, toast, and the popular eggs-benedict entrée are some of the most common things poached eggs are eaten with.
 _____________________________________________________________________________________________________________________

-Check out this video from Tasty for a more indepth tutorial! https://www.youtube.com/watch?v=X5oD_thIk3c
+**Check out this video from Tasty for a more in depth tutorial!** https://www.youtube.com/watch?v=X5oD_thIk3c

 **Thanks for stopping by!
 Have an egg-celent day!**